KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 * Print copies of all study materials
 * Participant names/emails/phone numbers (remote only)
 * URLs for surveys that you’ll need to place in the chat window (remote only)
+* Call in number for team to debrief after each session (if team is not collocated)

 Facilitator should (Usability Study Process and Materials Checklist)
 * Put your cell phone on vibrate and within reach in case observers or the participant needs to reach you